trek-view/basecamp/_posts/2022-03-18-using-ffmpeg-process-gopro-max-360.md

 -v verbose
 ```

-Set logging level and flags used by the library.
-This is useful because this is an non-supported fork and thus can help debug any issues that occur.
+Sets the logging level to verbose ([as detailed as possible](https://ffmpeg.org/ffmpeg-filters.html#toc-deshake_005fopencl)).
+This is useful because we are using a non-supported fork of ffmpeg and thus can help debug any issues that occur.

 ```shell
 -filter_complex '[0:0]format=yuv420p,hwupload[a] , [0:5]format=yuv420p,hwupload[b], [a][b]gopromax_opencl, hwdownload,format=yuv420p'